rhwilr/adonis-bumblebee/README.md

 The include method returns a new resource, that can either be an `item` or a `collection`.
 See [Resources](#resources)

+*Note:* As with the transform method you get access to the `context` through the second arguement.

 #### Available Include